 244. Techniques of Screenwriting.

-formal film technique, along with writing scene exercises, builds toward the construction of a short (50-minute) script.
-Also offered
+An introductory study of basic technical problems of produced screenplays and formal film technique, along with writing scene exercises, builds toward construction of a short (50-minute) script.
+Fulfills ARTS Distribution (2013 curriculum).

 251. History of the Cinema.